juanscr/arch_dotfiles/README.md

 in vim.

 For `wayland` support, I use the following packages:
-- `sway`: Tilling window manager.
+- `hyprland`: Tilling window manager.
-- `sway-lock`: Lock screen for wayland.
 - `wl-clipboard`: Clipboard management.
-- `python-pywlroots`: Python interface for WL roots protocol, needed for qtile to run on wayland.
-- `xdg-desktop-portal` and `xdg-desktop-portal-wlr`: Screen sharing with pipewire.
+- `xdg-desktop-portal` and `xdg-desktop-portal-hyprland`: Screen sharing with pipewire.
+- `tofi`: Application launcher for wayland.
+- `waybar`: Status bar.

 On the other hand, I install fonts, gtk and qt themes so I can highly customize my desktop environment look and feel.
 For that, I run: